 Lockdown takes place in the last three days of incubation where the incubator should not be opened to prevent humidity from escaping.
 Too little humidity during hatch can result in the chicks being shrink-wrapped by the shell membrane as they try to break through the eggshell.
 The membrane gets rubbery and the chicks can’t escape.

 I’ve had problems with this over the years, so as a precaution, I’ve been diligent about adding water to my incubator, even errored on the side of too much humidity.
 My thinking was…”Let’s keep that membrane nice and pliable so the chicks can get out easily.”

-After loosing 2 unhatched chicks earlier in the spring, I decided to do some more research on incubator humidity.
+After losing 2 unhatched chicks earlier in the spring, I decided to do some more research on incubator humidity.

-I kept coming across this term “dry hatch”…at first I ignored it because I honestly though that that hatching dry would just compound my problem.
-The chicks needed moisture right?
+I kept coming across this term “dry hatch”…at first I ignored it because I honestly thought that that hatching dry would just compound my problem.
+The chicks needed moisture, right?
 To get through that tough membrane?

 But then I came across a forum question that described exactly what I was experiencing in my incubator.
 Several readers suggested doing a dry hatch to solve the problem.

 A dry hatch is exactly what it sounds like.
 You do not add water to your incubator for the first 18 days.
 Then on lockdown, you up the humidity to 65-70%.

 It seemed counter-intuitive, but I felt like it was worth a shot.